artemis15/sp/Simple Labs/Lab2.md

 •	Optional Label = HR Knowledge Base
 •	Page = kb_view2
 •	Conditions:
-o	Knowledge Base = Human Resources General Knowledge o	Workflow = Published
+-	Knowledge Base = Human Resources General Knowledge
+-	Workflow = Published

 Test on your live portal:
 •	Try the type ahead search with “Email”.
 You should see some addition KB article values included.